pip-services/pip-services-docs/content/en/conceptual/locks/memory_locks/_index.md

 ### NullLock

 This component represents a dummy lock that produces no real results.
 As such, it can be used in testing or in situations where a lock is required but needs to be disabled.
-It should be noted that this class doesn’t contain a configure() method.
+It should be noted that this class doesn't contain a configure() method.

 #### Pre-requisites